 The RSCC Police Department works closely with the respective Police Departments where the RSCC sites are located.
-The RSCC Police Department does not have written Mutual Aid Agreements or Memorandums of Understanding with those agencies.
+The RSCC Police Department does not have written Mutual Aid Agreements or Memorandums of Understanding with those agencies, specifically pertaining to the investigation of criminal incidents.